-This report provides a copy of the Council's Corporate Risk Register detailing strategic risks.

-- The Corporate Risk Register summarises the Council's corporate risk profile as at the end of August 2023. - The register has been prepared in consultation with Risk Managers and the Senior Leadership Team. - Future reports will detail risk movements since the last formal report enabling Members to track CBC risk profile.
+- This report provides a copy of the Council's Corporate Risk Register detailing strategic risks. - The Corporate Risk Register summarises the Council's corporate risk profile as at mid November 2023. - The register has been prepared in consultation with Risk Managers and the Senior LeadershipTeam. - Future reports will detail risk movements since the last formal report enabling Members to track CBCrisk profile.